pnbruckner/ha-google-maps/README.md

 ### Cookies File

 A cookies file must be [obtained](#obtaining-a-cookies-file) that authenticates and authorizes the user to access the specified Google account.
-If an existing cookies file exists from the legacy implementation, and it is still valid, an option will be presented to use that file.
+If a cookies file exists from the legacy implementation, and it is still valid, an option will be presented to use that file.
 If not, a new cookies file can be uploaded via file browsing or drag & drop.
 There is no requirement for the file's name as there was in the legacy implementation.